gisisfun/map_polygons/README.md

 Making the best use of both types of software is a challenge.

 The list of software is entirely open sourced.
 The coding and deployement of sub systems where chosen according to each software's ability to perform a given task in set period of time balancing out memory, storage and CPU access requirements.
 The data could be processed by running a single Python program (currently three) by one person.
+In an open source environment interoperability of automation, data format and operating system support is assumed.

 A process built around purchased software would deliver a dataset output like this one, but it would have to work arounf the constraints of the environment in which the software has been deployed.
+Vendor purchased software is interoperable with other software from the same vendor at the data and automation level.

+Vendor operating systems such as Windows 10 now allows for an instance of the open source Linux operating system to operate on top of a Windows 10 platform.
+If not there are other options that are less attractive.
+The Windows Subsystem for Linux (WSL) once enabled allows for a choice of your preferred Linux distribution.The other option is to deploy open source software and sub systems in Windows 10 is to use the OSGeo4W resource.

+OSGeo4W is a binary distribution of a broad set of open source geospatial software for Win32 and Win64 environments (Windows XP, Vista, Windows 7, Windows 10).
+OSGeo4W includes GDAL/OGR, ​GRASS, MapServer?, ​OpenEV, ​uDig, as well as many other packages (over 150 as of December 2015).
+This has dependencies on Windows 10 Developer software for compiling Python libraries and and SQL server runtime software that tends the prevents installation of the software.

 **polygons.py**